thindil/steamsky/bin/doc/MODDING.md

    - Attribute `sellprice`: price for which item is sell in that type of base.
      If you want make selected item buyable in that type of base, you must add this attribute.
+   - Attribute "buyprice": price for which item will be bought in that type of base.
+If you want item to have special price in selected type of base you must add this attribute.
 - Tag `recipe` is used to set which recipes are available to buy in that type of bases.
    - Attribute `index`: Index of the recipe to buy, from file "recipes.dat".